KristalD/WalkABuddy/README.md

 it will pin point the user's location , if the gps is absent it will put the marker in the location that i have decided, which is Tirana, in Albania
+-the actual version had the Google Maps API, is connected to firebase for the authentication

 - further implementation
-start,stop button with the implementation of calculating distance and tiime reports in which it will show previous walks and times (to implement with firebase) add pet icons for track
+start,stop button with the implementation of calculating distance and tiime reports in which it will show previous walks and times (to implement with firebase) add pet icons for track goggle authentication for the sign in (momentarily is present only the button but not the function behind)